maikelthedev/maikeldotuk.github.io/pages/cv.md

 ## Job experience

 ### Freelance Video Editor
+<small><span style="color:orange">How did I find it?</span> It found me, I didn't search for it.
+It was a case of being in the right place on the right time.
+People who knew what I'm capable of with a computer offered it to me and I accepted.</small>

 *Self-Employed*.
 Currently since June 2016.
 London
 - Editing recordings, adding labels, tags, titles with no typos, logos, selecting from multicamera videos and delivering the final post-produced file for use as training material.
 - Most are TESOL training videos.
 - Working from home (weekends), taking responsibility of delivering them on time and to the upmost standard with no supervision.

 #### Break due to exams preparation on the Open University.

+### Data Scientist

+<small><span style="color:orange">How did I find it?</span> I put an add in Reddit saying I was looking for an entry level job as a software developer exposing all my skills (the website) and showing some projects I've done such as the webcrawler for Reed.co.uk that helps filter jobs I'm not interesed for.
+The founder of the company sent me a message to have an interview </small>

+*Some Tech Company* .
+September to October 2017.
+London
+- Using Python, Scrapy, Airflow, Git, PyFunctional, Pandas, Docker and other technologies extract data from some websites according to a given criteria and produce a data product ready for the client.
+- After inspecting the data is correct, send it to the client.
+- Updating a private Github codebase from the company and improving it, adding unit tests to old code and creating new code using a test-first approach.

 ### Caretaker

+<small><span style="color:orange">How did I find it?</span> I applied through Cv-library or Reed.co.uk</small>

 *Some London Council* .
 August 2015 to March 2016.
 London
 - Maintenance of a patch by changing the bins every morning and twice a week the ones of the communal areas.
 - Daily: change bins, collect any excess on the pavement, unblock chutes if blocked then brush the entry of the building, the reception and the lobby, brush the lifts too, then take one of them all the way up the building (20 floors).
 Brush all the landings, stairs all the way down then mop the floor of four floors.
 Starting on Monday from the 20th, finishing on Friday on the first, including the stairs connecting them.